Prep10 min

 Yield6-8 servings

-This isn't oven garlic bread - it's live-fire, fast, and built for mopping up juices.
+This isn’t oven garlic bread.
+It’s live-fire, fast, and built for mopping up juices.

 Bread choices